 There are few places on Earth that allow you to use the full feature set of your camera skills and most people don’t think that place would be the grand old American amusement park!
 I’m here to show you how to get spectacular shots, while having fun at the same time.
 Here are my top 10 tips for amazing amusement park photography.

 For most of my action shots, I shoot at a high shutter speed to avoid blur in the daylight (about 1/4000th of a second and above) and adapt my ISO settings accordingly depending on sun or shade.
 But at night I’ll slow it down to get some awesome, colorful motion blur.

-TIP #1: If you intend on going on any rides or attractions, assume your gear isn’t coming on board with you.
+Tip #1: If you intend on going on any rides or attractions, assume your gear isn’t coming on board with you.

 While you’re spinning around in the air, your gear is on the ground and vulnerable to theft.
 Take this into consideration when packing your backpack the night before.
 Consider using an “All Day Use” locker so you can secure your items and not worry about your equipment being stolen while on rides.
 The $5-$15 investment is well worth it.

-TIP #2: Check the park press page for lens / equipment restrictions.
+Tip #2: Check the park press page for lens / equipment restrictions.

-TIP #3: Expect to wait.
+Tip #3: Expect to wait.

-TIP #4: Fences and signs are there for a reason.
+Tip #4: Fences and signs are there for a reason.

-TIP #5: Landscaping is often overlooked.
+Tip #5: Landscaping is often overlooked.

-TIP #6: Reaction shots are plentiful.
+Tip #6: Reaction shots are plentiful.

-TIP #7: Don’t focus on the obvious photo spots for rides.
+Tip #7: Don’t focus on the obvious.

-TIP #8: Night shots are hard to find and harder to get.
+Tip #8: Night shots are hard to find and harder to get.

 Some of the best night shots are found where there is a lot fun lighting, usually decorative like at a carnival.
 But even parks and rides without specialty lighting can be beautiful subjects.
 Always use what the park gives you to your advantage.

-TIP #9: Garbage cans make wonderful tripods.
+Tip #9: Garbage cans make wonderful tripods.

 There’s no reason to bring a giant tripod to lug around all day.
 Even a Joby tripod can sag and get annoying to constantly reposition.
 The lowly garbage can – while potentially stinky – makes for an excellent, stable platform to lock in that long exposure shot.

-TIP #10: Know ahead of time where fireworks get launched from.
+Tip #10: Know ahead of time where fireworks get launched from.

 Ask any park employee and they should be able to tell you where the fireworks will be lit that evening.
 It will make searching for the “best” spot to shoot them from much easier.
 Learn more about how to shoot fireworks in 8 Beginner Tips for Photographing Fireworks.

-So, there you have it – my top tips for finding the beauty of the grand old American amusement park.
+There you have it – my top tips for finding the beauty of the grand old American amusement park.
 Let’s ride!